xjcoan/VaporwareAsAServiceMobile/README.md

 WaveWare generates a product idea for you.
 From there, it integrates with modern social platforms and crowdfunding websites.
 WaveWare then automatically sends updates to all these platforms periodically- making it seem like you're making progress.
-These updates slow down over time, making allowing potential users and supporters to one day forget the application all together.
+These updates slow down over time, allowing potential users and supporters to one day forget the application all together (features coming soon ™).

 Now YOU have the power to say you have a failed tech startup.